famly/hire-me/README.md

 2. Checkin a child
 3. Checkout a child

-There are no other requirements than that—don't worry about design or anything like that.
+Don't worry about design or anything like that.

-If you have any questions feel free to reach out to ckl@famly.co (Christian) or ab@famly.co (Adam) ☺️
+If you have any questions feel free to reach out to the person who sent you the assignment ☺️

 ## API Specification

-You will receive an access token in an email during the recruiment process.
+You have received an access token in the email that contained the link to this page.

 ### Fetch some children from